The country’s best screenwriting schools are as diverse as the stories their students tell.

 Both undergraduate and graduate students complete a wide range of scripts and other portfolio pieces, allowing them to enter the competitive entertainment industry with loads of experience and writing samples to help them land work.

-Here are the 10 best screenwriting schools in the US.
+Here are 10 of the best screenwriting schools in the US.

 Stephens College students spend part of the studies where the magic happens: Hollywood.

 The college offers a Master’s of Fine Arts in TV & Screenwriting, a two-year program that mixes online courses with four 10-day workshops at the Jim Henson Studios in Hollywood.